Kia Rio Performance

 - "Plus, with its high-mounted dash, reasonably quiet cabin and composed ride, the Rio feels much bigger than it is when you are behind the wheel." -- Edmunds (2013)

 Acceleration and Power

-The 2013 Kia Rio comes standard with a 1.6-liter four-cylinder engine that produces 138 horsepower.
-A six-speed manual comes standard, and a six-speed automatic is optional.
-With a manual transmission, the Rio achieves an EPA-estimated 29/37 mpg city/highway, while models with an automatic transmission get 28/36 mpg.
+The base 2014 Kia Rio comes with a 1.6-liter four-cylinder engine that produces 138 horsepower.
+A six-speed manual comes standard and a six-speed automatic is optional.
+The Rio gets an EPA-estimated 27/37 mpg city/highway with either transmission, which is good for the class.

 Handling and Braking